EVBTales/EVBTales/AuburnE1.md

 Pinpricks of liquid chill splashed upon your face rouses you from what was once a peaceful darkness.
 The sound of millions of pounding spheres of water is now impossible to ignore.
 You cover your face with your arms and roll over, but find freshly turned earth now slick with rain to be what was once your warm bed.
-Finally, you know there is no going back to that peaceful dark place, so you open your eyes.
+You know there is no going back to that peaceful dark place, so you open your eyes.
 Your vision swirls to the point of nausea and you close your eyes once more, but the nausea doesn’t fade.

 You listen to the patter of the rain, feeling its icy fingertips grasping at your body, feeling almost peaceful for a moment.
 The ground rumbles deeply followed by a roar as loud as thunder and cries.
 Shaken and startled, you now sit bolt upright, your vision clearing enough for the nausea to fade.
 In the distance, through the rain, you can make out four small figures surrounding and attacking one very large figure very near to the edge of a cliff.

 In fear and confusion at your situation, you decide to run in the opposite direction of the battle towards the safety of the mountain caves behind you.
 As you stumble off on unsteady legs, the hair on the back of your neck stands up and bumps cover your whole body.
-Pausing in your fleighing, you look up and hovering not far above you is a horrible winged creature alight with jagged glowing strands.
+Pausing in your fleeing, you look up and hovering not far above you is a horrible winged creature alight with jagged glowing strands.
 “I thought I had killed you, coward.”
 It rumbles in a low voice.
 “But you merely play dead so you can flee and abandon your compatriots.
 Even us which you hunt have more scruples.”
 The beast opens its beak and a ball of light begins to form.
 Your heart pounds in your chest as fear overcomes and freezes you still.

 ![Thunderbird Battle](AuburnThunderbirdBattle.jpg)